FredrikNM/MDN-test/README.md

 Issue that occured : The posterior_predictive and VI.fit need same amout of data (The train and test set need to have same numbers of examples).
-For now they havent fixed this issue, but if the size is not the same, they gave a smart quickfix by adding "random" numbers to test so the dimensions are equal to the train set:
+For now they havent fixed this issue, but if the size is not the same, they gave a smart quickfix by adding "random" numbers to the test set so the dimensions are equal to the train set:

 ```
 padded_x_test = x_train